ABOUT KINGBIRD TOURS

 The main question to ask yourself when considering a KingBird Tour is whether you'll be happy doing little else but birding.
 Your level of birding expertise is irrelevant.
 Our tour members range in birding experience from nearly none to extensive, with most folks falling in between.
 What they all share, however, is a keen interest in continuous birding.
 If you are not that keen, such intense birding can be boring.
 We've had a number of not so keen birders, and even non-birders on our tours and most were happy they came.
 However, those who enjoyed the experience were those who were able to derive pleasure from looking for and at birds all day, every day.

-We visit some marvelous areas that are often well off the beaten tourist routes.
+We visit some marvelous areas that are usually well off the beaten tourist routes.
 The scenery, the wildlife and the keen excitement of the birders are infectious and make for a joyful experience.
 Of course, anyone may simply take a day off from birding and relax or check out the sights or shop.
 We will be happy to assist any of the tour members in alternate activities and we usually have a local tour company representative who will also be able to help.
 The daily bird-watch goes on regardless.

 KingBird Tours can be tiring in the sense that there is no letup to the birding, the days can be long and it is often necessary to drive long distances to get to the birds.
 However, we normally maintain a slow pace while walking to enable us to spot the birds before they get away.
 We like to cover an area deliberately rather than with haste.
 When a special bird shows up, we might spend a half hour just soaking it up.
 And we do take time to enjoy the sights and sounds of other aspects of nature.